robjhyndman/ctv-TimeSeries/README.md

     smoothing models at different levels of temporal aggregation to improve forecast accuracy.
 -   [prophet](https://cran.r-project.org/package=prophet) forecasts time series
-    based on an additive model where non-linear trends are fit with yearly and weekly seasonality, plus holidays.
+    based on an additive model where nonlinear trends are fit with yearly and weekly seasonality, plus holidays.
 It works best with daily data.
 -   The theta method is implemented in the `thetaf` function from the